 Impact of climate change on biological invasions and population distributions (13w5095)

-Henri Berestycki (L Ecole des Hautes Etudes en Sciences Sociales Paris)
+Henri Berestycki (Ecole des Hautes Etudes en Sciences Sociales Paris)

 Alan Hastings (University of California, Davis, USA)